-More than 75 million Americans are currently under air quality alerts due to the wildfires in Canada.
-The Northeast, Midwest, and Southeast states are being impacted, and residents are being advised to stay indoors in major cities like Washington, D.C., New York City, and Philadelphia.
+Air quality continues to be a concern for many parts of the U.S. due to the wildfires in Canada.
+Currently, more than 80 million people from the Midwest to the East Coast are under advisories.
 That means countless animals are impacted by the air quality too.
 Here's what you need to know about pet safety when there is poor air quality or wildfire smoke.

 Basically, the same guidelines for humans apply to animals.
 If the air quality is causing you discomfort, your pet is likely feeling the same effects.
 Just like people, pets can experience eye irritation and difficulty breathing, and older pets and those with health conditions can have additional problems.